-• ESE Curriculum
+ESE Curriculum

-- The curriculum for the elementary school Exceptional Student Education student will follow the Florida Standards with appropriate accommodations. - For students with disabilities enrolled in ESE, their Individual Educational Plans (IEP's) specify the appropriate goals and benchmarks and unique aspects of their programs. - o For some students, with a significant cognitive ability, Access Points for Florida Standards in the academic areas of English Language Arts, math, social studies, and science at their grade level may be more appropriate.
-The decision to place a student with a disability on Access Points shall be made through an IEP team meeting and with parent consent. - The IEP developed by the team specifies the level of service for specific content areas.
+- The curriculum for the elementary school Exceptional Student Education student shall follow the Florida Standards with appropriate accommodations. - For students with disabilities enrolled in ESE, their Individual Educational Plans (IEP's) specify the appropriate goals and benchmarks and unique aspects of their programs. - o For some students with a significant cognitive ability, Access Points for Florida Standards in the academic areas of English Language Arts, math, social studies, and science at their grade level may be more appropriate.
+The decision to place a student with a disability on Access Points shall be made through an IEP team meeting and with parent consent. - o For some students enrolled in ESE programs, the IEP team determines that participation in the Florida Standards Alternate Assessment is the most appropriate measure of the student skills.
+For these students, instruction in the Access Points is the most appropriate means of providing access to the general curriculum.
+Such students shall be promoted based on the acquisition of skills in accordance with the student's IEP and the grade level Access Points for Florida Standards in English language arts, math, social studies, and science. - The IEP developed by the team specifies the level of service for specific content areas.
 The IEP also addresses annual goals and short-term objectives to meet the unique needs of the student as well as appropriate classroom accommodations.
 Accommodations may be in the areas of curriculum, instruction, and assessment.
 Accommodations listed on the IEP must be implemented as indicated.

-• Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
+Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
 The requirements of the law will be monitored through Charter Schools and Educational Choices.